dariuskasperavicius/kilo-letter-guess-game/README.md

+## TDD & Live Coding

-`1.
-Write a letter guessing game classes
+1. Write a letter guessing game classes
 2. Write a simple test, which would allow play empty round
 3. We should be able to add at least a three players:
 - drunk - guesses the letters even if they are guessed